vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 end
 ```

-Apart from the first few lines, your own file will look very similar.
 Since I store my database information in the `database.yml` file and my email and VPS information in `application.yml`, I added two lines in the beginning to load the necessary login information from these files using the `load_file()` method from the YAML module.
 I recommend you do the same because it's best to keep these things in a dedicated file, instead of hard-coding them in every time.

 Let's now go over our `db_backup` model, which consists of four sections.

-Since we specified PostgreSQL for the `--databases` option, the first section contains configuration that is specific to PostgreSQL.
+Because we specified PostgreSQL for the `--databases` option, the first section contains configuration that is specific to PostgreSQL.
 It collects our database name, username, password, and host, along with an array of tables to back up.
-This last line is optional and should be used only if you don't want your entire database backed up.
+This array is optional and should be used only if you don't want your entire database backed up.
 (I used it because the `ip_addresses` table is the only table I'm interested in backing up since the data for all my other tables is saved in `seed.rb`.)

 The second section describes how to connect to our secondary VPS.
 After setting the username, password, IP address, and port, I specify the path where the backups will be stored, and I tell Backup to keep only the five most recent ones.

-The third section simply tells Backup to use gzip for compression, while the last contains settings for setting up email notifications, which tells Backup to only send an email if a warning or a failure occurs.
+The third section simply tells Backup to use gzip for compression, while the last contains settings for setting up email notifications, which tell Backup to only send an email if a warning or a failure occurs.

-Once our `db_backup.rb` file is configured, we can try running it with the following command:
+Once our `db_backup.rb` file is configured, we can run it with the following command:

 ``` bash
 backup perform -t db_backup